 The shocking stats

-Heart attacks are not a preserve of the old.
+Cardiac arrest doesn’t only happen to old people.
 Every week in the UK, 12 seemingly fit and healthy young people, aged 35 years and under, die from Young, Sudden Cardiac Death or YSCD.

 The definition of young sudden cardiac death